Casper121/Project_B/README.md

 And after that, [set up yout enviroment](https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated) using Android Studio API 35 and Android version v15 (VanillaIceCream).

+Everything should be done.
+Now start the application running following command on your VSCode Terminal

 ```bash
   docker compose up
 ```